predeinnikita/web-perf/README.md

 };
 ```

-For sending data to other services you need to define child of MetricsStoreAbstractService
+For sending data to other services you need to define child of MetricsStoreAbstractService:
 ```ts
 class SomeMetricsService extends MetricsStoreAbstractService {
     public send(node: NodeModel): void {